 Cocktails with Back Stories

-Just like high fashion, cocktail trends come and go, and according to Shayne Conlon, Food & Beverage Director at Inn by the Sea, classic drinks are due for a major comeback in 2020.
+Just like high fashion, cocktail trends come and go, and according to Shayne Conlon, Food & Beverage Director at Inn by the Sea, classic drinks are due for a major comeback.

 “Apart from the ageless ingredients, people enjoy the nostalgia of classic drinks and their histories,” says Conlon.
 “I see today’s cocktails as updated versions of the traditional ones but presented with a contemporary twist.
 Guests enjoy all the fun of tapping into a nostalgic vibe or a cocktails with backstories while mixologists elevate the original recipes with high quality local spirits, fresh ingredients or adding a twist to make the drink their own.”